 If you have military ancestors buried in US cemeteries abroad, this is the place to find them.
-The site covers 24 overseas military cemeteries with almost 125,000 American war dead, plus Tablets of the Missing that memorialize more than 94,000 US servicemen and -women.
+The site covers dozens of overseas military cemeteries with more than 200,000 American war dead, plus Tablets of the Missing that memorialize thousands of US servicemen and -women.

-A longtime favorite, this genealogy photo archive has helped more than 1,400 people reunite with pictures of their ancestors.
-It’s free to search the archive of more than 92,000 records representing more than 16,000 surnames.
-Paying members ($19.95 a year) get customization options and enhanced photo posting.
+A longtime favorite, this genealogy photo archive has helped more than 2,800 people reunite with pictures of their ancestors.
+It’s free to search the archive of more than 140,000 records representing more than 21,000 surnames.
+Most of the site’s features are free to use, but paying members ($19.95 a year) get customization options, enhanced photo posting and other features.

-This simple-yet-powerful cemetery database has grown to more than 31 million grave transcriptions.
+This simple-yet-powerful cemetery database has grown to more than 180 million grave transcriptions.
 You can search by name (with options for maiden names and partial surnames), birth date, death date or cemetery location, or browse a cemetery for people you think might be your ancestors.
-There’s also a surname index and the Social Security Death Index.

-Though smaller than Find a Grave, Interment.net is likewise worth a look—its user-submitted gravestone records cover cemeteries that no longer exist, along with graveyards beyond the United States.
-Special collections cover veterans’ cemeteries, flooded cemeteries, California mission graveyards and Woodmen of the World burials.
+Though smaller than Find a Grave (at “just” 25 million records), Interment.net is likewise worth a look—its user-submitted gravestone records cover cemeteries that no longer exist, along with graveyards beyond the United States.
+Special collections cover veterans’ cemeteries, flooded cemeteries and train wreck deaths.

 Don’t you just hate it when you find an inconsiderate ancestor who died right before the next census?
 Now you can track him or her with the help of this site: It provides free transcriptions of the 1850, 1860, 1870 and 1880 census mortality schedules, in which enumerators recorded information on all people who perished within the 12 months preceding the census.

-Not nearly as data-rich—yet—as more established cemetery sites, this newcomer nonetheless has a great concept: You can search for a grave and get a map showing where it is in the cemetery and whose plots are nearby.
+This site has a great concept: You can search for a grave and get a map showing where it is in the cemetery and whose plots are nearby.
 Searching is free, and you get not only the information on a tombstone but also the grave’s location, the cemetery name, a cemetery map, the address, GPS coordinates and driving directions.
-Paying members ($7.95 per month, $39.99 per year) can save searches and a “cemeteries of interest” list, get automated- search notifications and receive discounts on “virtual gravestone décor.”
-Only about a dozen states are represented to date, but this one’s worth watching.
+Paying members ($4.95 per month, $19.99 per year) can save a “cemeteries of interest” list, along with other expanded features.